app-sre/vault-restart-operator/README.md

 Currently, the operator monitors Kubernetes Secrets that are labeled with `vault.operator/watch: true`.
 When a Secret with this label is updated—such as when a TLS certificate is rotated—the operator automatically triggers a rolling restart of the associated Vault cluster.
 This ensures that Vault nodes pick up the new certificate without manual intervention, maintaining security and minimizing downtime.

+The operator also monitors Route resources and their associated certificates to ensure that restarts are not triggered when there is a potential certificate mismatch.
+This helps prevent unnecessary restarts and maintains cluster stability.

 ## Example Workflow

-When a certificate in a Secret is updated, the operator performs the following steps:
+The example workflow shows the actions taken by the operator when managing a secret labeled When a certificate in a Secret is updated, the operator performs the following steps:

 1. cert-manager updates the `vault-tls-secret`.